hashicorp/terraform-provider-azurerm/website/docs/r/resource_group_template_deployment.html.markdown

 The following arguments are supported:

 * `deployment_mode` - (Required) The Deployment Mode for this Resource Group Template Deployment.
-Possible values are `Complete` (where resources in the Resource Group not specified in the ARM Template will be deployed) and `Incremental` (where resources are additive only).
+Possible values are `Complete` (where resources in the Resource Group not specified in the ARM Template will be destroyed) and `Incremental` (where resources are additive only).

 * `name` - (Required) The name which should be used for this Resource Group Template Deployment.
 Changing this forces a new Resource Group Template Deployment to be created.